 Roofing business insurance requirements in Florida

 You’ll need general liability insurance to get your roofing license.
-If you are a general or building contractor, you must have a general liability policy with limits of $300,000 for public liability and $50,000 for property damage.
+If you are a general or building contractor, you must have a general liability policy with aggregate liability limits of $300,000 for public liability and $50,000 for property damage.
 All other licensing trades must have $100,000 in public liability and $25,000 in property damage.

 You’ll also need a workers’ compensation policy or will have to file for an exemption with the Division of Workers’ Compensation.